-When we sin, God does not immediately cut us off from Himself by removing His protection and destroying us.
-He patiently gives us an opportunity to receive forgiveness (see 2 Pet.
+When we sin, God immediately does not cut us off from Himself by removing His protection and destroying us.
+He patiently gives us an opportunity to receive forgiveness (compare 2 Pet.
 3:9).
 He does not cut off anyone who responds to Him.
 He appeals as long as there is hope for a response.
-He does not immediately take no for an answer, because He knows we are ignorant and deceived by sin.
-But if He gets nowhere with us, He ultimately acknowledges our choice and lets us remain the way we have chosen to be (see Rev. 22:11).
+He immediately does not take No for an answer, because He knows we are ignorant and deceived by sin.
+But if He gets nowhere with us, He ultimately acknowledges our choice and lets us remain the way we have chosen to be (compare Rev. 22:11).

-If we persistently reject God's appeals through His Spirit, we can eventually pass the point of no return (Matt.
+If persistently we reject God's appeals through His Spirit, we can eventually pass the point of no return (Matt.
 12:31, 32).
 Turning away from Christ is dangerous (Heb.
 6:4-6).
-There is only so much God can do, because He respects our free choice.
+There is only so much God may do, because He respects our free choice.

-Take the concept found in Isaiah 5:4, about "What more could have been done to My vineyard," (NKJV) and look at that in light of the Cross, where God offered Himself as a sacrifice for our sins, paying with His flesh for our violation of His law.
-What more could have been done for us than what He did there?
+Take the concept found in Isaiah 5:4, "What more could have been done to my vineyard . . . ?" and look at that in light of the Cross, where God offered Himself as a sacrifice for our sins, paying with His flesh for our violation of His law.
+What more could have been done for us than what was done there?
 How does dwelling on the Cross give us assurance of salvation and motivate us to repent and change our ways?